jfnavarro/st_analysis/README.md

     convert_selection_counts.py --bed-file stdata.bed --viewer-selection selection.txt --outfile new_selection.txt

+###To convert the ST data in matrix format to JSON format
+If you have ST data in matrix (data frame) and you want to convert it to JSON (compatibility with older versions of the ST Viewer for example).
+Then you can use the following script

+    table_to_json.py --data-file stdata.tsv --outfile stdata.json

+###To adjust the spot coordinates to pixel coordinates in a JSON file.
+If have obtained pixel coordiantes for a dataset and you want to update the JSON file with the new coordinates you can use the following script :

+    adjust_json_coordinates.py --json-file stdata.json --coordinates-file new_coordinates.txt --outfile stdata_aligned.json

+###To convert selections extracted from the ST Viewer to matrix format (data frame)
+Older versions of the ST Viewer export the selections in tab delimited format.
+To convert this file to a matrix (data frame) you can use the following :

+    tab_to_table.py --tab-file selection.txt --outfile selection.tsv

 ###To compute ST_TTs

-The ST_TTs are tags counts obtaiend from the Spatial Transcriptomics data.
+The ST_TTs are tags counts obtained from the Spatial Transcriptomics data.
 They give means to obtain counts using the Transcription Termination Sites instead of the whole gene locus.
 This gives higher resolution.

 - Take the bed file from the output of the ST Pipeline and decide how to filter it out